ketatam/multi-domain-unet-fastMRI/README.md

 * The directory `tutorials` contains three Jupyter notebooks that illustrate how to deal with the data and how to use the implemented methods.
 This is the best place to start.

-* The other directory `data`, `common` and `models` contain the actual implementations of the model training pipeline.
+* The other directories `data`, `common` and `models` contain the actual implementations of the model training pipeline.
 See the respective folders for a more detailed explanation.